 Due to a weak euro in the summer of 2015, the new level has been set at £75,000 from Jan 1 2016.

 Who is covered?

-The new higher limit offers compensation to anyone who has money in a UK authorised bank, building society, credit union or friendly society that goes bust.
+The limit offers compensation to anyone who has money in a UK authorised bank, building society, credit union or friendly society that goes bust.

 On the assumption that the insolvency stopped you getting your money out in the normal manner, you would be invited to apply to the FSCS for compensation.

 What is an authorised institution?

 Any savings institutions should be formally authorised by the Prudential Regulation Authority to hold your money.
 If it is not, it is operating fraudulently.

 The plan now is that most savers will receive their compensation within seven days, and the remainder of them within 20 days.